ctm/Bataan-Memorial-Death-March/README.md

 On November 19th, 2018, I started doing my interval training with my pack, so Monday is no longer a non-pack day.

-Starting Friday, January 11th, I've decided to take Fridays completely off from running so I can run harder on Saturdays.
+Starting Friday, January 11th, I wound up taking four of the following seven Fridays completely off from running so I could run harder on Saturdays.

 ## Pack (and exception) days